-(Right: The fighting during the period of the Battalion's posting to Sailly-Saillisel took place on the far side of the village which was no more than a heap of rubble at the time. - photograph from 2009(?))
+(Right: The fighting during the period of the Battalion's posting to Sailly-Saillisel took place on the far side of the village which was no more than a heap of rubble at the time. photograph from 2009(?))

-After Sailly-Saillisel, the month of March was a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near the communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
-They even had the pleasure of a visit from the Regimental Band come from Scotland, and also one from the Prime Minister of Newfoundland, Sir Edward Morris, the latter on March 17, St. Patrick's Day.
+After Sailly-Saillisel the month of March had been a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near the communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
+They had even had the pleasure of a visit from the Regimental Band, and also one from the Prime Minister of Newfoundland.
+Sir Edward Morris. the latter on March 17, St. Patrick's Day.

-(Right above: The Prime Minister of Newfoundland visiting the 1st Battalion of the Newfoundland Regiment, encamped at Meaulté - from The War Illustrated)
+(Right: The Prime Minister of Newfoundland visiting the 1st Battalion of the Newfoundland Regiment, encamped at Meaulté - from The War Illustrated)

-On March 29, the Newfoundlanders began to make their way - on foot - from Camps-en-Amienois to the north-east, towards the venerable medieval city of Arras and eventually beyond, the march to finish amid the rubble of the village of Monchyle-Preux.
+On March 29, the Newfoundlanders had begun to make their way - on foot - from Camps-en-Amienois to the north-east, towards the venerable medieval city of Arras and eventually beyond, the march to finish amid the rubble of the village of Monchy-le-Preux.

-(Right above: The remnants of the Grande Place in Arras at the time of the Great War, in early 1916 - from Illustration)
+(Right: The remnants of the Grande Place in Arras at the time of the Great War, in early 1916 - from Illustration)

-(Right: The Canadian National Memorial which has stood atop Vimy Ridge since 1936 - photograph from 2010)
+(Right below: The Canadian National Memorial which has stood atop Vimy Ridge since 1936 - photograph from 2010)

-On April 9 the British Army was to launch an offensive in the area to the north of the Somme battlefields; this was the so-called Battle of Arras, intended to support a major French effort elsewhere.
-In terms of the daily count of casualties - just over four thousand - this attack would be the most expensive operation of the Great War for the British, its only positive episode to be the Canadian assault of Vimy Ridge on the opening day of the battle, Easter Monday of 1917.
+so-called Battle of Arras, intended to support a major French effort elsewhere.
+In terms of the daily count of casualties just over four thousand - this attack was to be the most expensive operation of the Great War for the British, its only positive episode to be the Canadian assault of Vimy Ridge on the opening day of the battle, Easter Monday, 1917.